St. Edward's University

 A few months after the merger of the website, an program merger—long overdue—was instigated.
 Essentially, the integrated website exemplified for stakeholders how streamlining information and joining forces would benefit the entire campus community.

-As an integrated program inclusive of all writing support services on campus, the Writing Center can now begin to set common goals, determine KPIs, and assess whether the website is supporting those goals.
+As an integrated program inclusive of all writing support services on campus, the Writing Center could now begin to set common goals, determine KPIs, and assess the website against those goals.